 The Massasoit Archives is located on the Brockton Campus in the Student Center.
 We are in Room 204 located within the library.

-Walk-Ins are welcome however it is advised that you contact us first by phone or email to better assist you.
+Walk-Ins are welcome however it is advised that you contact us by phone or email prior to your visit so we can better assist you.